visualjeff/united_we_stand/README.md

 4. Integrate authentication with google, yahoo, twitter, opened.
 Referred to in the industry as OAuth.

-5. We would automate sign-up, management of roles, and have individual or group messaging.
+5. We would automate sign-up, management of roles, and have individual or group messaging (broadcasting).

 6. Maybe could even tie into the existing API’s exposed for different games (killzone, battlefield, call of duty, etc).
 Providing tighter integration with official game sites.